-According to Jimmy Bowen, one the best live albums ever recorded in Las Vegas nearly didn’t happen.
+According to Jimmy Bowen, one of the best live albums ever recorded in Las Vegas nearly didn’t happen.
 The Reprise Records producer who had just delivered chart-topping hits for his boss Frank Sinatra and his pallie Dean Martin via “Strangers in the Night” and “Everybody Loves Somebody” at the height of Beatlemania was hoping lightning would strike a third time with another member of the Rat Pack, Sammy Davis Jr.

 But Bowen was cooling his heels inside a Las Vegas rehearsal studio with an increasingly irritated Buddy Rich and his 15-piece big band, who had just opened with a bang at the Aladdin hotel and casino down the street.
 The group had assembled to run down 10 brand-new arrangements written by Sammy’s conductor George Rhodes and Reprise arranger Ernie Freeman in preparation for a late-night live recording featuring the two powerhouse entertainers.